datacamp-content/courses-introduction-to-shell/chapter5.md

 *** =instructions

-Change the permissions on `people/agarwal.txt` so that everyone in your group can read and write it.
+Set the permissions on `people/agarwal.txt` so that everyone in your group can read and write it.

 *** =hint